Spectory/debugging_dev_meeting/README.md

 end
 ```

-Our program which (uses the MyMath module), and misbehaving.
+Our program which uses the MyMath module, is misbehaving.
 Some users complained that sometimes the program returns the wrong result.
 After more questioning, we know the exact input the user entered.
-we can reproduce the bug, but see no errors at the logs, all we can & need to do is start probing around at the code.
+We are able reproduce the bug, but see no errors/execptions raised.
+All we can to do is start probing around at the code, while running manual tests.

 How can we prevent or at least reduce the debug cycle of such scenarios?